MrLokiiie/ecommerce/COMMIT.md

 ```

 ## Upgrade TO-DO:
 Set up the Purchase API or use server actions for the stripe api.
-Stripe Documentation: [https://stripe.com/docs/test-mode](Stripe Documentation)
+Stripe Documentation: [Stripe Documentation](https://stripe.com/docs/test-mode)